valentas-kurauskas/margo/README.md

 # margo
-Margo: open source burrow mound classifier with a graphical interface
+Margo: open source burrial mound classifier with a graphical interface

 This is an open source archeological data (burrial mound) detector, analyser and classifier developed in Vilnius University and
 Institute of Mathematics and Informatics (Lithuania) by Valentas Kurauskas (modelling, programming and machine learning) and Renaldas Augustinavičius (archeology).